Travels from: Victoria

-Cathy Freeman became one of Australia's best known figures with double gold at the Commonwealth Games in 1994 in the 200m and 400m.
+However, it was at the 1994 Commonwealth Games where she became one of Australia's best known sports figures by winning double Gold medals in the 200m and 400m.
 Cathy also became the first Australian women to run under 50 seconds for 400m in Melbourne in 1996.

-At the '96 Olympic Games, she became the sixth fastest women ever over 400m, running a Commonwealth record and winning the silver medal behind Marie-Jose Perec in arguably the greatest one lap race of all time.
+At the 1996 Olympic Games, she became the sixth fastest women ever over 400m, running a Commonwealth record and winning the silver medal.
+(She came second to Marie-Jose Perec in arguably the greatest one lap race of all time.)